Love Hangover (Jennie song): Music video

 An accompanying music video for "Love Hangover" was released alongside the single on January 31.
 Directed by duo Bradley & Pablo and shot in Mexico City, the video stars American actor Charles Melton as Jennie's boyfriend and sees the two going on a series of dates that all end in disaster.
 In the opening scene, Jennie gets laid to rest at her funeral in a baby blue casket as her boyfriend grieves.
 Several flashbacks to their dates show that they each end with Jennie's untimely death, depicting her being eaten by a kaiju that pops out of a movie screen, choking on a martini olive at a restaurant, throwing herself into a bowling accident, and falling from a great height.
 On Lee Hye-ri's YouTube show Hyell's Club, Jennie explained that the concept of the music video was inspired as a dramatic reflection of the song's lyrics, in which she continues to fall in love despite getting hurt and "dying" each time.

 Live performances

 Jennie uploaded a live performance video of "Love Hangover" to her YouTube channel on February 11, 2025, in which she performs the song solo with her own verse replacing Fike's.
-She also included the song on the setlist of her concert tour the Ruby Experience, which commenced in Los Angeles on March 6 at the same time as Rubys release.
+She included the song on the setlist of her concert tour the Ruby Experience, which commenced in Los Angeles on March 6 at the same time as Rubys release.
 Jennie also performed it at the Coachella Valley Music and Arts Festival on April 13 and 20.
+In 2026, she included the song in her headlining festival sets at ComplexCon Hong Kong on March 22, Governors Ball Music Festival on June 7, Roskilde Festival on July 3, Open'er Festival on July 4, Mad Cool on July 10, and Lollapalooza on August 1.